Specific Health Concern >> Lyme Disease

 In patients who have non-specific symptoms after being treated for Lyme disease, and no evidence of active infection (patients with PLDS), studies have shown that more antibiotic therapy is not helpful and can be dangerous.

 Others have benefited by using Acupuncture, Homeopathy or Naturopathy when following the treatment guidelines set up by your practitioner and you.
 Discussing what is involved and the time commitment necessary to having a full recovery is warranted.
-Consulting with a Holistic Chiropractor, Homeopath or Naturopath who has experience in treating the effects of the antibiotic therapy that results in a Yeast/Candidiasis imbalance is also important.
+Additionally, consulting with a Holistic Chiropractor, Homeopath or Naturopath who has experience in treating the effects of the antibiotic therapy that results in a Yeast/Candidiasis imbalance is also important.
 Making sure to discuss their success and experience in treating Yeast/Candidiasis is vital before beginning any treatment when considering this form of care.
 Finding one that will work with your medical doctor is necessary.
 Making sure they also have the ability to treat the side-effects of any antibiotic therapy is important.
-Proper follow-up during and after any medical treatment involved with antibiotics is important.
+Proper follow-up during and after any medical treatment involved with antibiotics is vitally necessary, if you choose to recover your health from this condition.
 The treatment to restore balance to your system may take at least 1 year to complete.
-This is vital to restoring your health and preventing future Yeast/Candidiasis infections.
+This is absolute to restoring your health and preventing future Yeast/Candidiasis infections and other negative health consequences from the antibiotic therapy.

 Has NIAID looked at the potential benefits of long-term antibiotic therapy on PLDS?